-Whether you’re baking for the holidays, baking for your kid’s class or simply baking just because, this Easy Sugar Cookie Icing is a simple, go-to recipe to make decadently sweet icing for any cookies!
+Whether you’re baking for the holidays, your kid’s class or just because, this Easy Sugar Cookie Icing is a simple, go-to recipe to make decadently sweet icing for any cookies!
 Makes enough icing for 60 cookies.

 Hey-o!
 The Sweetest Season Cookie Exchange week rolls on… and I’m sharing my favorite icing recipe.